-- 4.6.2.5 The results of the boat-based surveys determined that harbour seal are distributed throughout Hornsea Three marine mammal study area (including within the vicinity of the Hornsea Three offshore cable corridor (Figure 4.34)).
-Harbour seal were recorded throughout the area and comprised 1.9% of all marine mammals recorded across all surveys. - During surveys of the former Hornsea Zone plus 10 km buffer, a few seals were also recorded crossing 4.6.2.6 the survey area to reach offshore waters to the north.
-Sightings of harbour seal to the north and east of the former Hornsea Zone were low. - Historical WWT aerial survey data (WWT, 2006) also recorded seals along the coastline to the north and 4.6.2.7 south of The Wash (Figure 4.5), and in the area coinciding with the Hornsea Three array area and offshore cable corridor. - 4.6.2.8 Harbour seal at-sea usage data provided by SMRU, indicate that harbour seal are present throughout the Hornsea Three array area and offshore cable corridor (Figure 4.35).
-At-sea usage is highest in The Wash to the southwest of the former Hornsea Zone (Figure 4.35).
+4.6.2.4 The results of the boat-based surveys determined that harbour seals are distributed throughout Hornsea Three marine mammal study area (including within the vicinity of the Hornsea Three offshore cable corridor (Figure 4.36).
+Harbour seals were recorded throughout the area and comprised 1.9% of all marine mammals recorded across all surveys.

+- During surveys of the former Hornsea Zone plus a 10 km buffer, a few seals were also recorded crossing 4.6.2.5 the survey area to reach offshore waters to the north.
+Sightings of harbour seals to the north and east of the former Hornsea Zone were low. - 4.6.2.6 Only two harbour seal sightings were recorded during the 20 months of HiDef aerial surveys of the Hornsea Three zone. - 4.6.2.7 Historical WWT aerial survey data (WWT, 2006) also recorded seals along the coastline to the north and south of The Wash (Figure 4.7), and in the area coinciding with the Hornsea Three array area and offshore cable corridor. - 4.6.2.8 Harbour seal at-sea usage data provided by SMRU, indicate that harbour seal are present throughout the Hornsea Three array area and offshore cable corridor (Figure 4.37).
+At-sea usage is highest in The Wash to the southwest of the former Hornsea Zone (Figure 4.37).
 This suggests that distribution of harbour seal is highest near to main haul out sites, in particular The Wash haul outs.
-However, harbour seal at-sea usage is spread throughout the Hornsea Three array area and the offshore cable corridor. - 4.6.2.9 SMRU seal telemetry data presented in (Figure 4.31) show that a few individual seals do travel to the Hornsea Three array area or close to it, from the Wash and Blakeney point haulouts.
-However the preponderance of movement from these haulouts is to the east and southeast of the Hornsea Three array area.
+However, harbour seal at-sea usage is spread throughout the Hornsea Three array area and the offshore cable corridor. - 4.6.2.9 SMRU seal telemetry data presented in (Figure 4.34) show that a few individual seals do travel to the Hornsea Three array area or close to it, from the Wash and Blakeney point haulouts.
 A number of individuals do however, cross the Hornsea Three offshore cable corridor, in particular close to the coast.
-It is considered likely therefore that harbour seal will be distributed throughout the Hornsea Three offshore cable corridor, with some animals utilising the Hornsea Three array area.
-The historical WWT aerial survey data (WWT, 2009) also recorded seals along the coastline to the north and south of The Wash and in the area coinciding with the Hornsea Three offshore cable corridor (Figure 4.24).
-Given the proximity of known breeding colonies in the region, as well as the telemetry data for harbour seal tagged in The Wash (Figure 4.31) it is considered likely that harbour seal will regularly occur within the Hornsea Three array area, and offshore cable corridor.
+It is considered likely therefore, that harbour seals will be distributed throughout the Hornsea Three offshore cable corridor, with some animals utilising the Hornsea Three array area. - The historical WWT aerial survey data (WWT, 2009) also recorded seals along the coastline to the north 4.6.2.10 and south of The Wash and in the area coinciding with the Hornsea Three offshore cable corridor (Figure 4.27).
+Given the proximity of known breeding colonies in the region, as well as the telemetry data for harbour seal tagged in The Wash (Figure 4.34) it is considered likely that harbour seal will regularly occur within the Hornsea Three array area, and offshore cable corridor.